eProsima/Integration-Service-docs/README.md

     > cmake --build .
 ```

 If you want to compile *eProsima Integration Service* without an installed version of *Fast RTPS* you can add
-an additional parameter that downloads it as a third party library.
+`-DTHIRDPARTY=ON` parameter that downloads it as a third party library.
+If you prefer to use an already installed
+*Fast RTPS*, remove that parameter.

 If you are on Linux you must execute: